arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In 2020, Arkansas offset the back child support for defaulting parents who received the first economic stimulus check under the CARES Act.
 However, Congress exempted the second round of stimulus from the Treasury Offset Program (TOP).

-Is there an Arkansas Statute of Limitation on Child Support?
+Is there an Arkansas Statute of Limitations on Child Support?

 No. Per A. C. A. § 9–14–236, child support payments in Arkansas are not subject to time limitations.